 SOCIOLOGY OF KNOWLEDGE

-what is known, believed or valued both by individuals and society.
+social bases of what is known, believed or valued both by individuals and society.
+The

-objective, universally true body of facts and theory, but must be understood in the social
+itself, as an objective, universally true body of facts and theory, but must be understood

 Examines Randall Collins's magnum opus, The Sociology of Philosphies: A Global Theory of